zuhoffff/Pastebin-django/readme.md

 - Cache popular pastes (optional).

 ## 7. Another feature:
-1. TODO: User can navigate to the list of all public pastes.
+ User can navigate to the list of all pastes.

 #### TODO: create more tests.
-#### TODO: allow naming of pastes and access by name